Thailand Scuba Diving

 One of the biggest advantages is cost.
 Courses in Thailand are often significantly cheaper than in Western countries while maintaining high safety standards.

-What Diving in Thailand Feels Like
+What Diving in Feels Like:

 For first-time divers, the experience can feel almost surreal.